atsaloli/cf3-tutorial/source/100-060-CFEngine_Components-0432-add-ons.md

 : Source code reformatter (like "tidy").

 **cf-profile**
-: Profiler (measures how long your bundles take to run so you can find and tune any slow spots).
+: Profiler (measures how long your bundles take to run so you can find and fix any slow spots).

 **cf-remote**
 : Tooling to deploy CFEngine.